samhandels/Amazoom/README.md

 ### Cloud Services
 ![Amazon AWS](https://img.shields.io/badge/Amazon%20AWS-232F3E.svg?style=for-the-badge&logo=Amazon-AWS&logoColor=white)

-### Features
-Products - Full Create, Read, Update and Delete functionality for a user with products.
-Able to utilize AWS and choose an image to display for each product.

-Shopping Cart - Full CRUD functionality for Shopping cart, allowing users to add and delete products from the shopping cart and ability to change the quantity of the products you'd like to purchase.
-Cycle is completed with the checkout page and completing your purchase.

 ## Future goals/implementations
 - Product Reviews - allows user to leave reviews on purchased products